Laurie0131/mybooks/Galileo/Readme.md

 Create a new directory for an EDK II WORKSPACE.

-The code block below shows the GIT clone operations required to pull the EDK II source tree, the FatPkg sources, the pre-built versions of BaseTools as WIN32 binaries, the edk2-non-osi repository that provides a binary file for the Quark Remote Management Unit (RMU).
+The code block below shows the GIT clone operations required to pull the EDK II source tree, the FatPkg sources, the pre-built versions of BaseTools as WIN32 binaries, and the edk2-non-osi repository that provides a binary file for the Quark Remote Management Unit (RMU).

 Next it sets environment variables that must be set before running edkSetup.bat.
 Since content is being pulled from multiple repositories, the EDK II [Multiple Workspace](https://github.com/tianocore/tianocore.github.io/wiki/Multiple_Workspace) feature is used.